Treaty of Waitangi

 - An illustrated history of the Treaty of Waitangi by Claudia Orange

 - The Story of a Treaty by Claudia Orange

-- Healing our History by Robert & Joanna Consedine.
+- Healing our history: the challenge of the Treaty of Waitangi by Robert Consedine and Joanna Consedine.